-AdventureSmith Explorations’ Melody Warnes reviews her Letty Galapagos Islands Cruise.
-Note that during the time of her sailing, the Letty’s sister yachts, the Eric & Flamingo, were other members of their Galapagos fleet.
+AdventureSmith Explorations’ Melody Warnes reviews her Galapagos Cruise.
+Note that the Letty and her sister yachts, the Eric & Flamingo, have all since retired from sailing.

 Nature, wonder, evolution, wildlife… the Galapagos Islands have it all!
 Being on the top of nearly every traveler’s wish list, the chain of 13+ islands is one of the most coveted destinations in the world.
 Having the opportunity to visit the Galapagos in February of 2012, I can attest that there is no better way to explore these magical islands than cruising aboard a Galapagos yacht.

 The following is an expert review detailing my experience traveling to the Galapagos Islands with AdventureSmith Explorations aboard one of the 20 passenger sister-yachts: Eric, Letty, Flamingo.
 This intimate yacht was my home for a fantastic 8 day journey around the southern islands of the Galapagos.
 The distinct history, culture, flora and fauna of each island made for a truly unforgettable experience; and as each day was packed with up-close wildlife encounters, amazing photography opportunities, exciting physical activity, enhancing education, and wonderful companionship, I can safely say it was the adventure of my life!